Installation

 cd compytools

-The micromamba environment can be created and activated using
+The environment can be created and activated using

 Finally, the package can be installed (with additional packages needed for developments) with